W-David-Porter/acim/src/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 <div id=30 class=zero-height></div>

 30. By recognising spirit, miracles adjust the levels of perception and show them in proper alignment.
-²This places spirit at the centre, where it can communicate directly.
+²This places spirit at the center, where it can communicate directly.

 ::: details Expanded
 By recognising spirit, miracles adjust the levels of perception and show them [the levels of perception] in proper alignment.
-²This [proper alignment of levels of perception] places spirit at the centre, where it [spirit] can communicate directly.
+²This [proper alignment of levels of perception] places spirit at the center, where it [spirit] can communicate directly.
 :::

 ::: details Substituted
 By recognising spirit, miracles adjust the levels of perception and show the levels of perception in proper alignment.
-²Proper alignment of levels of perception places spirit at the centre, where spirit can communicate directly.
+²Proper alignment of levels of perception places spirit at the center, where spirit can communicate directly.
 :::

 ::: details Simplified
-Miracles place spirit at the centre of perception.
+Miracles place spirit at the center of perception.
-Spirit communicates directly from the centre.
+Spirit communicates directly from the center.
 :::

 {% if showCommentary %}